Mandatory listing of establishments exporting honey, and clarifications on animal products

 Honey and apiculture products

 A high percentage of honey and other apiculture products imported into the EU is adulterated.
 The EU is therefore intensifying official controls on these products.
-This new Regulation means that non-EU competent authorities must submit a list of all the establishments in their country that export honey and apiculture products to the European Commission by 28 November 2024.
+This new Regulation introduced the obligation for non-EU competent authorities to list all the establishments in their country that export honey and apiculture products to the European Commission.
 Regulation 2022/2292 also defines more clearly which honey and apiculture products are subject to these new requirements.

 Fishery products and other products of animal origin